OPS-E2E-PPE/VBA-Docs/api/Access.WebBrowserControl.KeyPress.md

 keywords: vbaac10.chm143138
 f1_keywords:
 - vbaac10.chm143138
-ms.prod: access
 api_name:
 - Access.WebBrowserControl.KeyPress
 ms.assetid: 6419c8b0-b857-0c05-e626-e996e65d7739
-ms.date: 06/08/2017
+ms.date: 03/26/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # WebBrowserControl.KeyPress event (Access)

 The **KeyPress** event occurs when the user presses and releases a key or key combination that corresponds to an ANSI code while a form or control has the focus.
 This event also occurs if you send an ANSI keystroke to a form or control by using the SendKeys action in a macro or the **SendKeys** statement in Visual Basic.

 ## Syntax